SuperVK/sparse-image-repr-bep/bep.typ

     "High amount: ", "3000", "2827",

   ),
-  caption: [Comparing the effects of culling on different number of Gaussians.]
+  caption: [Comparing the effects of culling on different numbers of Gaussians.]
 )

 About 5% of the Gaussians are being removed.
 Almost all of these Gaussians are being removed based on color, i.e., they provide little to nothing to the color values.

 #figure(
-  caption: [The representation when not doing any culling, the differences are noticable in the bushes and in the dormer.], grid(
+  caption: [The representation when not doing any culling, the differences are noticeable in the bushes and in the dormer.], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),